 Common misconceptions part II

 If an interface is easy to use it has good user experience.

 UI role in the process of building a product

 User Interface Design is an important step to achieve a Good User Experience.

 Visual (UI) Design is the use of imagery, color, shapes, typography, and form to enhance usability and improve the user experience.

 - by giving users visual feedback

-Communicating the results of an interaction shows the user that the interface has been updated with his action.
+Communicating the results of interaction shows the user that the interface has been updated with his action.
 This makes the user feels in control.

 2. by giving elements some extra space